Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Introduction

-It is not hard to see that in Example \ref{exp-ct-par}, the induced map at the level of Bass--Serre trees for $H_2$ and $G$ is injective (see Proposition \ref{prop-inter property}).
-More explicitly, in the reference to subgraph of subgroups $(\G',\Y')$ of a graph of groups $(\G,\Y)$, the induced map at the level of their Bass--Serre trees is injective is equivalent to the fact that for all edge $e$ of $\Y'$ incident to vertex $u$ of $\Y'$, one has $G'_u\cap G_e=G'_e$; think of $G'_e<G_e<G_u$ via injective homomorphism.

-We obtain Theorem \ref{thm-main group finite index ct} as a straightforward application of the following more general theorem.
-In the context of Theorem \ref{thm-main group finite index ct}, if the inclusion $G'_e \to G_e$ is an isomorphism onto a finite index subgroup, then the projection hypothesis (as in Theorem \ref{thm-main group ct} $(2)$ $(b)$) follows solely from the fact that the inclusion $G'_u \to G_u$ admits a CT map (see Example \ref{exp-projection hypo} (2)).
+It follows from Bestvina--Feighn (\cite{BF-Adn}) and S. Gersten (\cite[Corollary 6.7]{gersten}) that $H$ is hyperbolic.
+However, the very special case of Question $2$ where $\Y'$ is a vertex of $\Y$ was answered positively by Mitra in \cite{mitra-trees}.
+Motivated by that, M. Kapovich and the second named author considered the case where each inclusion $H_\mathfrak{u}\map G_{\mathfrak{u}}$ is a qi embedding and answered Question $2$ positively in this case (See \cite[Theorem $8.71$]{ps-kap}).
+In this paper, we extend both of these theorems as follows.
+In the following theorem, the superscript {\em prime} notation refers to the vertex and edge groups of $(\G',\Y')$.

-\begin{theorem} Suppose $(\G,\Y)$ is a graph of hyperbolic groups with the qi embedded condition such that the fundamental group $\pi_1(\G,\Y)$ is hyperbolic.
-Let $(\G',\Y')$ be a subgraph of subgroups over $\Y'$ of $(\G,\Y)$.
+{\bf Theorem A} (Theorem \ref{main-app-ct-gen}){\bf.}~{\em Suppose $(\G,\Y)$ is a graph of hyperbolic groups with the qi embedded condition such that the fundamental group $G=\pi_1(\G,\Y)$ is hyperbolic.
+Let $(\G',\Y')$ be a subgraph of hyperbolic subgroups of $(\G,\Y)$ with qi embedded conditions over a connected subgraph $\Y'$ of $\Y$ .
+Let $G'=\pi_1(\G', \Y')$.
 We also assume the following.